JuliaDocs/Documenter.jl/docs/src/man/guide.md

 #### Filtering Included Docstrings

-In some cases the you may want to include a docstring for a `Method` that extends a `Function` from a different module, such as `Base`.
+In some cases you may want to include a docstring for a `Method` that extends a `Function` from a different module -- such as `Base`.
 In the following example we extend `Base.length` with a new definition for type `T` and also add a docstring:

 ```julia